 The Porch House, dating back to 975 AD, proudly boasts its title as England's oldest inn, and it's easy to see why once you step inside.
 You can still see a bunch of the original features in the public areas.
 As for the menu, they keep it classic with fish and chips, tasty burgers, and epic Sunday roasts.
 It's like stepping back in time with every bite, especially when you pair it with one of their local ales or brews.

-Bantam Tea Rooms (B&B) | Chipping Campden
+Bantam Tea Rooms (B&B)Â | Chipping Campden

 Even though this isn’t a gastropub, this tea room is a fantastic opportunity to enjoy delicious scones in one of the most famous villages of the Cotswolds, Chipping Campden.

 As you can tell, the Cotswolds has something for everyone!
 Plan your days to avoid missing some of the most famous villages and historic landmarks in the Cotswolds.
 You will be in awe of the beauty of these places, and you can always find cosy pubs to enjoy a nice drink and debrief on what you’ve seen throughout the day.
-Take your time, find your place to stay, and step back in time as you stroll the narrow roads and walk in the open fields of this historic and beautiful area of England.
+Take your time, find the right place to stay, and step back in time as you stroll the narrow roads and walk in the open fields of this historic and beautiful area of England.